SpinalHDL/SpinalDoc/spinal/getting_started.md

 Before you download the SpinalHDL tools, you need to install :

 - A Java JDK, which can be downloaded for instance [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-- A Scala distribution, which can be downloaded [here](http://scala-lang.org/download/).
+- A Scala 2.11.X distribution, which can be downloaded [here](http://scala-lang.org/download/).
+(Not required if you use SBT)
 - The SBT build tool, which can be downloaded [here](http://www.scala-sbt.org/download.html).

-Optionally, if you need an IDE (which is not compulsory) we advise you to get IntelliJ 14.1.
+Optionally, if you want an IDE (which is not compulsory) we advise you to get IntelliJ 14.1.

 ## How to start programming with Spinal
 Once you have downloaded all the requirements, there are two ways to get started with SpinalHDL programming.